-- /2 introduces content of paper and identified issue(s)-be specific - /8 literature reviewed that supports each question on the questionnaire.
-Questions must relate to the issue - /2 one of the articles in your literature review is a research article - /5 designs a short questionnaire to validate the issue related to the topic.
-Introduce the questionnaire with a request for consent (see above under Sample Consent).
+- /2 introduces content of paper and identified issue(s)-be specific and relate to the questions on your questionnaire - /8 literature reviewed that supports each question on the questionnaire.
+Questions must also relate to the issue - /2 one of at least 3 of the articles in your literature review is a research article - /5 designs a short questionnaire (5-6 questions) to validate the issue related to the topic.
+Consent must accompany the questionnaire (see above under Sample Consent).
 The questionnaire is not time consuming for the participants (5 minutes).
-Please submit completed questionnaires as an appendix. - /2 describe information collected on the questionnaires - /5 compare the information you collected on the questionnaires with your supporting literature/research - /5 how could the information you collected on the questionnaires impact on nursing practice - /4 generate further relevant questions based on the information you collected on the questionnaires - /3 summarizes the content presented in the paper
+Please submit completed questionnaires as an appendix. - /2 describe information collected on the questionnaires - /5 compare the information you collected on the questionnaires with your supporting literature/research - /5 how could the information you collected on the questionnaires impact on nursing practice - /4 generate further relevant questions based on the information you collected on the questionnaires - /3 summarizes the content presented in the paper (this is a summary not a conclusion)